The Runaway Jury: Plot

 Marlee gives Fitch the impression that the pair's objective is purely mercenary – to sell the verdict to highest bidder.
 Still, he makes a great effort to discover her true name and antecedents to satisfy his mounting curiosity.
 This turns out to be extremely difficult, and the detectives employed by Fitch express their grudging respect for her skill in hiding her tracks.
 As the trial reaches its climax, Fitch – still in the dark about Marlee's past – agrees to her proposal to pay $10 million for a favorable verdict.
-Only after the money is irrevocably transferred to an offshore account do the detectives discover the truth: Marlee is in fact an anti-smoking activist whose parents both died from smoking.
+Only after the money is irrevocably transferred to an offshore account do the detectives discover the truth: Marlee is in fact an anti-smoking activist whose parents both died from tobacco use.
 Thus, Fitch realizes that he lost Pynex's $10 million in addition to having lost the trial.

 Inside the closed jury room, Easter convinces the jury to find for the plaintiff and make a large monetary award – $2 million in compensatory damages, and $400 million in punitive damages.
 While not able to sway the entire jury, Easter gets nine out of twelve jurors to back him – sufficient for a valid verdict in a civil case.
 Pynex and its defense lawyers are devastated.
 In the Cayman Islands, Marlee short-sells the tobacco companies' stocks and makes an enormous gain on the original $10 million.
 Easter quickly disappears from Biloxi and leaves the US.
-While Easter and Marlee are now wealthy and satisfied that they served justice, the tobacco industry, once undefeatable, are now vulnerable to an avalanche of additional lawsuits.
+While Easter and Marlee are now wealthy and satisfied that they served justice, the tobacco industry, once undefeatable, is now vulnerable to an avalanche of additional lawsuits.

 The book closes with Marlee returning the initial $10 million bribe to Fitch, having almost doubled the money on the derivatives market, and warning Fitch that she and Easter will always be watching.
 She explains that she had no intention to steal or lie, and that she cheated only because, "That was all your client understood."

 List of major characters

 Wendall Rohr: A successful tort lawyer who sues big corporations.
 He tried the case in his home state of Mississippi.

 Durwood Cable: The main defense lawyer.
 Rival and sometimes friend of Wendall Rohr.

 Rankin Fitch: A "consultant" for the "Big Four" tobacco companies.
 Directed eight trials, engineered two mistrials.
 Known for using unethical schemes to win the trials.

 Nicholas Easter: The decisive juror of the trial.
 Real name is Jeff Kerr.
 Also had identifications of David Lancaster and Perry Hirsch; used to try to enter previous cases, but failed.
 Had two years of law school before he met Marlee.

 Marlee: The girlfriend and outside contact of Nicholas Easter.
 Real name is Gabrielle Brant.
 Parents died due to smoking.
-Has since meeting Jeff Kerr, schemed to follow and benefit from tobacco litigation.
+Since meeting Jeff Kerr has schemed to follow and benefit from tobacco litigation.